-These brownies are delicious and packed with healthy fats.
+These keto chocolate avocado brownies are delicious and packed with healthy fats.
 Using the avocado as the main source of moisture and fat for this recipe is the key ingredient for a dessert packed with nutrients.

 If you prefer a completely smooth texture, use a food processor.
 Add the wet ingredients and blend it until it turns into your preferred texture.
 I don’t mind the little pieces of avocado, and after its all baked you will barely see the difference.

-These brownies can be kept in the fridge for a week so you can indulge in it for a couple of days.
-We used 90% dark chocolate but anything over 75% will also work.
+These keto brownies can be kept in the fridge for a week so you can indulge in it for a couple of days.
+I used 90% dark chocolate but anything over 75% will also work.
 The most keto-friendly option will be Lily’s Dark Baking Chocolate Chips with zero sugar added.

 You can also replace coconut oil with butter too.
 If your brownies come out extra moist, you can add extra cocoa powder to get the chocolatey fudges.

-Who doesn’t love sugar free and gluten free brownies?
-What a great keto dessert!
+Who doesn’t love sugar free and gluten free keto avocado brownies?
+What a great low carb dessert!

 Preheat the oven to 350°F

 Place the peeled avocado in a bowl with all of the wet ingredients.
 Mash the avocado with a fork and combine the ingredients.
 If you have a food processor, you can use it for a smoother mixture.

 In a separate bowl, whisk the dry ingredients together.
 Once well-mixed, add the dry ingredients to the avocado bowl.
 Stir this until it’s well-combined.